BryanBorck/hyperdrive-whale/README.md

 This ERC allows an nft owner to have control over an account, but with customizable features, such as limitations to the possible transactions made.
 The marFinance contract implements the ERC721 tokens (NFT) and creates the controllable addresses, which we call Safe Accounts.
 Also, every fund has a quota (or share), which is an ERC20 token, also deployed when the NFT is created.
 With these features, the investors are able to invest with a stablecoin (say ZUSD) and get 1:1 quotas in exchange.

-When the fund is open to trades, the manager can interact with Zeniq Swap to make profits, using the assets available in the Safe Account.
+When the fund is open to trades, the manager can interact with any DEX in BTTC Network to make profits, using the assets available in the Safe Account.
 After maturation time, the investor can redeem their yields, with profits or loss.

 ### Folder Structure